ARFID Treatment for Adults and Adolescents in Pennsylvania

 Our Approach to ARFID Treatment in Pennsylvania

-Here at Reclaim Therapy, ARFID treatment may include:
+Here at Reclaim Therapy, ARFID treatment may include addressing nutritional deficiencies along with many other things:

 CBT-AR (Cognitive Behavioral Therapy for ARFID) to support gradual food flexibility in a client-led, emotionally safe way